-At present, the Academy's website lacks the school's academic performance, the annual budget and its annual independent fiscal audit, the Academy's grade pursuant to s.
-1008.34 and the quarterly minutes of the governing board meetings.
+At present, the Academy's website lacks the school's academic performance and grade pursuant to s.
+1008.34.

 Although these items are available upon request, Florida section 1002.33 (9)(p) specifically states these items should be available online.
 We recommend the Academy update its website to comply with Florida section 1002.33(9)(g).